Cold Brew Coffee Explained

 Cold Brew Coffee

-The anchor of the ready to drink coffee beverage industry and the most popular version of your local coffee shop.
-The ready to brew in-house cold brew is smooth, sweet, and has a lower acid than its iced coffee cousin.
-To begin, taking coarsely ground coffee and letting it sit at room temperature in room temperature water for 12-24 hours.
-Being served over ice and extremely addicting this is the gateway drink for most specialty coffee novices.
+Now this is cold brew.
+The anchor of the ready to drink coffee beverage industry and the most popular drink at your local coffee shop.
+It’s smooth, sweet, and has a lower acid than its iced coffee cousin.
+To make cold brew, combine coarsely ground coffee with room temperature water and let sit for 12-24 hours.
+Simply strain the brew, chill it, and serve over ice!

 Nitro Cold Brew

 If iced coffee is the distant cousin to cold brew, then nitro cold brew is the cool older sibling.
-Nitrogen infused cold brew takes the foundation of standard cold brew.
-This is then infused with nitrogen gas through a pressurized valve to make it creamy and stout like in texture.
-With a thin layer of foam that forms this thick amazing beverage can come from a keg or out of a can.
-No ice is needed with the texture of the drink being so silky
+Nitrogen-infused cold brew takes the foundation of standard cold brew, but is then infused with nitrogen gas through a pressurized valve to make it creamy and stout-like in texture.
+The thin layer of foam tops off the drink, whether it be served from keg or can.

 Ready to Drink Cold Brew